Friday, 23 December 2011

 Do you have lots of friends?
 Do you think about us?
 Do you also have parties and eat too much ice cream?
 I sometimes think about that second last day before you left us.
 I was holding you but you were uncomfortable, getting lots of bradys and desaturations.
 One of the nurses said that you are not enjoying this.
 I thought to myself, no, offcourse not.
 None of your life has been very enjoyable at all, but being held by your mother is probably one of the few things that you do enjoy.
 After that day things quickly went downhill, but I treasure the special times we had together, even though some people think you didn't enjoy it – I know you did.

 Daddy and I still talk about you and wonder what you would have looked like now.
 I wonder how differently I would have spent my days if you were still here.
 I am so busy with work and other things, but I would have put everything else aside if you were still here.
 Nothing that seems important now would have mattered to me.
 I want time to stop so I can sit and think about every moment with you so that it doesn't become a far distant faded memory.
 Stop or hurry up, one of the two.
 My impatience to fill your nursery again with a brother or sister makes me wish that time would hurry up.
-But we have to trust that in Christ's perfect timing.
+But we have to entrust that to Christ's perfect timing.
 He was first patient with us.

 Daddy says that your joy is infinitely abundant, that we can never comprehend it.
 Knowing this makes my heart joyful too.
 Things about God and the Bible that we are still trying to figure out you must already understand.
 That must be wonderful!
 Knowing Jesus is wonderful, and you know Him fully now.
 The greatest dreams any parent can have for their child has already been answered for us.
-Just know we are proud of you my darling.
+Just know we are proud of you, my sweetest.
 You are an incomprehensible gift.

 With love,